jmzue109909RobertReed/terst/README.md

 Added new feature for better user experience - v4.8.8 Updated styling and themes - 208
 Updated dependencies to latest versions
+Added new feature for better user experience - build 225